celabtud/QUAD/README.md

 	export QUADHOME=$(MYHOME)/QUAD

-9. Make the Quad tool by:
+9. Make the QUAD tool by:

 	make